tbreckle/paap_pedal_software/README.md

 ### 2. Configure Your Key (Optional)

-If you want to use a different key:
+If you want to use a different key (or have two pedals with different keys), follow these steps:

 1. Download and run the **PAAP Configurator** app (see below)
 2. Select your device from the dropdown menu